besiobu/data-science-portfolio/README.md

 ### [Cryptocollector](https://github.com/besiobu/cryptocollector)
 ![image](https://github.com/besiobu/cryptocollector/blob/main/img/xbt_report.PNG)
-* Created a Python module to `stream` and `store` trades from cryptocurrency exchanges in a database.
+* Created a Python module to stream and store trades from cryptocurrency exchanges in a database.
-* If a write to the database fails the message is saved as a `json`.
+* If a write to the database fails the message is saved as a json.
-* The Python module has a `run forever` script.
+* The Python module has a run forever script.
-* Created `datawarehouse` using SQL Server.
+* Created datawarehouse using SQL Server.
-* The data uses a `snowflake` schema with a seperate staging area.
+* The data uses a snowflake schema with a seperate staging area.
-* Created `reports` using Power BI about data collection process.
+* Created reports using Power BI about data collection process.
-* ***Keywords***: Python, Transact-SQL, Databases, Etl, Power BI, Websockets
+* ***Keywords***: Python, Transact-SQL, Database, Datawarehouse, Etl, Power BI, Websockets

 ### [Global Terrorism](https://github.com/besiobu/data-science-portfolio/tree/master/global-terrorism)
 ![image](https://github.com/besiobu/data-science-portfolio/blob/master/global-terrorism/img/top_five_groups_percent_ts.png)